lop-Louis/go-to-docs/docs/start-here/find.md

 ## If you still can’t find it

 1. Search again using the owner or the keyword in the page’s “tone” or “narrative” fields (e.g., `stale`, `accessibility`).
-2. Skim the sidebar—groups mirror the governance taxonomy (Start, Guides, Runbooks, Contributor Kit, Fix it fast).
+2. Skim the sidebar—groups mirror the governance taxonomy (Start, Guides, Runbooks, Contributor Kit, Fast support).
 3. Still lost?
 [Open a “Question” issue](https://github.com/lop-louis/northbook/issues/new?labels=kl,question&title=%5BQuestion%5D%20Wayfinding&body=Page:%20https://northbook.guide/start-here/find) with what you tried.
 We patch wayfinding gaps in the next release.